Non-Domestic Rates – Retail, Leisure and Hospitality Rates Relief in Wales – 2022-23

 About this guidance

-This guidance is intended to support county and county borough councils (‘local authorities’) in administering the Retail, Leisure and Hospitality Rates Relief scheme (‘the relief’).
-On 3 March 2021, the Minister for Finance and Trefnydd announced the extension of the relief on a temporary basis for 2021-22.
+This guidance is intended to support county and county borough councils (local authorities) in administering the Retail, Leisure and Hospitality Rates Relief scheme (the relief).
+On 20 December 2021, the Minister for Finance and Local Government announced the continuation of the relief on a temporary basis for 2022-23.
 This guidance applies to Wales only.

 This guidance sets out the criteria which the Welsh Government will use to determine the funding for local authorities for relief provided to retail, leisure and hospitality properties.
 The guidance does not replace any existing non-domestic rates legislation or any other relief.

-Enquiries about the scheme should be sent to: email@example.com
+Enquiries about the scheme should be sent to your local authority

 This relief is aimed at businesses and other ratepayers in Wales in the retail, leisure and hospitality sectors, for example shops, pubs and restaurants, gyms, performance venues and hotels.